mmuller88/mmblog/content/newsletter-31/index.md

 <https://greengocloud.com/2018/10/07/Containers-vs-Serverless/>

 Super experiment article about containers vs serverless.
 It gives a short introduction to each and then the author gives his opinion.
 I agree with the author.
-If you want to know whom we are betting one then read the article!
+If you want to know whom we are betting on then read the article!

 Thanks a lot to the author [Blake Green](https://greengocloud.com/about/).